 Does ACV Really Help Weight Loss?

-Research does indeed appear to support what people have long been saying – apple cider vinegar helps people lose weight.
+Research does appear to support what people have long been saying – apple cider vinegar can help weight loss.
 While the effects appear to be modest, losing 5-10 pounds could mean knee and hip joint stress, reduced appetite, lower blood sugar and triglycerides, and higher HDL levels.
-Given the low cost of vinegar and the fact it has more evidence than many over-priced weight loss supplements you've seen on TV and the web, there isn't much downside to giving it a try.
-I can hear my mom looking down on my now saying I told you so Joe…
+Given the low cost of vinegar and it has more evidence than many over-priced weight loss supplements seen on TV and the web, there isn't much downside to giving it a try.
+I can hear my mom looking down on me now saying I told you so Joe…